realA10001986/Flux-Capacitor/Hardware/README.md

 **&#9888; Warning: This box is made from molded fiberglass reinforced polyester.
 This is a highly dangerous material, so wear a proper mask when drilling, sawing or sanding.**

+The Original FC's box, as used in the movies, has six large holes at the bottom.
+I didn't drill those holes because a) they aren't visible anyway, and b) those holes allow light from the inside to flood out and cause unwanted effects.

+Instead, I used the buttom for the controls and connectors.

 Since the SD card on the control board is inaccessible after assembling the FC (but required to install the audio files, and possibly used for music files), I used a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B09MS85FQ3/)), and mounted the slot through a hole in the bottom of my FC so that the SD card can be accessed at any time.

 ![bottom](https://github.com/realA10001986/Flux-Capacitor/assets/76924199/5a4017b4-382d-4fd4-8d7b-8a2dffaf2791)